When Shape Matters: Deformations of Tiling Spaces: Introduction and Statement of Results

 Deformations of tiling spaces were considered in \cite{SW}.
 As detailed there, to describe the shape and size of each tile, one must specify the displacement vector that corresponds to each edge of each prototile.
 If, somewhere in the tiling, translations of two prototiles meet along a common edge, then those two edges must have the same associated displacement vector.
 Moreover, the sum of the displacement vectors around each tile must be zero.
 Each deformation thus corresponds to a solution of a homogeneous linear system of equations subject to additional conditions which are open in the solution space: the sequence of edges around a tile does not cross itself and has winding number +1 and bounds a $2$-cell of a tile.
 If $d>2$ we also require the edges of a $2$-cell to be coplanar, and in general for all the edges of a $k$-cell of a tile to lie in a $k$-dimensional hyperplane of $\R^d$.

 Put another way, the shapes of the prototiles are determined by a function $f$ from the set of prototile edges (modulo certain identifications) to $\R^d$.
 This function may be viewed as a 1-cochain on the CW-complex obtained by taking the disjoint union of all the prototiles, modulo the identification of edges (and other structures of dimension less than $d$) where tiles can meet.
 This is precisely the complex $\Gamma$ considered by Anderson and Putnam in their computation of topological invariants of substitution tiling spaces \cite{AP}.
 (The Anderson-Putnam complex is defined for all translationally finite tilings, although it has been applied primarily to substitution tilings.
 See \cite{G} for applications in a more general context.)
-That is, $f \in C^1 (\Gamma, \R^d)$, and we may think of ``shape space'' as a subset of $C^1(\Gamma, \R^d)$.
+That is, $f \in C^1 (\Gamma, \R^d) =Hom(C_1(\Gamma), \R^d)$, and we may think of ``shape space'' as a subset of $C^1(\Gamma, \R^d)$.
+(See, e.g., \cite{M} for background on (co)homology.)

 We denote vectors by bold-face roman letters, tiling spaces by $\calT$ with appropriate subscripts, individual tilings by roman letters from the end of the alphabet (usually $x$ or $y$), and shape parameters by $f$ or $g$.
-The translate of the tiling $x$ by $\z \in \R^d$ is denoted $x+\z$.
+The translate of the tiling $x$ by $\z \in \R^d$ is denoted $x-\z$.

 Fix a tiling space $\calT$, and consider deformations of this space.
 For any choice $f$ of edge vectors meeting the above requirements, we can consider tilings whose tiles are described by these edge vectors, but whose combinatorics (which tiles meet and how) are the same as the original tilings in $\calT$.
 Let $\mathcal{T}_{f}$ denote the space of such deformed tilings, on which $\R^d$ acts naturally by translation.
 The primary focus of this paper is the extent to which the dynamical system $\mathcal{T}_{f}$ depends on the function $f$.
 If all we care about is the topological space, a theorem of \cite{SW} shows that it doesn't: